natt96z/cybersac/docs/source/HardExpertCyberSAC.rst

 O&O ShutUp10++ - A Way of Hardening Windows OS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you would like to block Window’s suspect spyware then definitely use this software.
-It works for Windows 11 too just in case you made the big mistake of “upgrading” to 11 or higher.
+If you would like to block Window’s suspect spyware, then definitely use this software.
+It also works for Windows 11 just in case you made the big mistake of “upgrading” to 11 or higher.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/140.jpg
    :width: 51%